Editorial Review

 Healing and Repair Peptides

-BPC-157, TB-500, and GHK-Cu work through receptor-independent mechanisms (direct gene expression modulation, growth factor upregulation) and show minimal receptor-mediated desensitization.
-However, extended use beyond 8–12 weeks may produce diminishing returns as tissue remodeling reaches completion.
-Recommended cycling: 8 weeks on/4 weeks off, or use continuously until the target tissue repair endpoint is achieved, then discontinue.
+BPC-157, TB-500, and GHK-Cu work through receptor-independent pathways (direct gene expression control, growth factor upregulation).
+They show minimal receptor-mediated desensitization.
+However, extended use beyond 8–12 weeks may produce diminishing returns as tissue remodeling nears completion.
+Recommended: 8 weeks on/4 weeks off, or use until the target repair endpoint is reached, then stop.

 Metabolic/Weight Loss Peptides